 Failure of long surviving, passively enhanced kidney allografts to provoke T-dependent alloimmunity.
-I. Retransplantation of (AS X AUG)F1 kidneys into secondary AS recipients.
+II.
+Retransplantation of (AS X AUG)F1 kidneys from AS primary recipients into (AS X WF)F1 secondary hosts.

 - Views Icon Views